YieldingExploiter/RBX-Deprecated/index.md

 to your script, then call `depWarn(4)` to tell the user to see [D004](https://yieldingexploiter.github.io/RBX-Deprecated/D004).

 ## Contributing
 You can contribute by making a [Pull Request](https://github.com/YieldingExploiter/RBX-Deprecated/pulls)!
-It doesn't matter if your PR contains Roblox-related Deprecations, or ones related to your own library/libraries!
+It doesn't matter if your PR contains Roblox-API-related Deprecations, or ones related to your own library/libraries!
 Just file a Pull Request, and it will likely be added.

+### Notice
+All contributions must be somehow related to Roblox - whether it's your RBX Library (Exploting and regular Game Development alike), or the Roblox API - it needs ot be Roblox related.
+Don't start posting fucking Discord SDK Deprecations here or something.

 ## List
 <!-- Auto-Generated Code -->